 If one of your toes is always bent or is arching up or toward another toe, you may have a hammertoe.
-At Kaplansky Foot and Ankle Centers, with locations in Columbus and Reynoldsburg, Ohio, David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, offer expert, customized treatments for hammertoes.
+At Kaplansky Foot and Ankle Centers, with locations in Columbus and Reynoldsburg, Ohio, David Kaplansky, DPM and Anthony Cozzolino, DPM, offer expert, customized treatments for hammertoes.
 Call Kaplansky Foot and Ankle Centers or schedule an appointment online today to learn more.

 A hammertoe is a common foot deformity that occurs when one of your toes has an abnormal bend in its middle joint, making it look like a hammer.
 The irregular bend can make it painful for you to stand or walk, and you may develop corns and calluses from the top of your toe rubbing against the inside of your shoes.

 While you might not have any pain or discomfort initially, over time your hammertoe continues to lose flexibility, leading to a permanent bend and chronic foot pain.